oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     - You can see the data and you are not connected to the database!
     - This is an Operating System command that bypasses the database to view the data
     - This is called a 'side-channel attack' because the database is unaware of it

+## Task 7: Avoid exfiltration attack by encrypting tablespace

-2. Encrypt the EMPDATA_PROD tablespace with AS256 (default):
+1. Encrypt the EMPDATA_PROD tablespace with AS256 (default):

     ````
     <copy>./tde_encrypt_tbs.sh</copy>